ajs/poefixer/README.md

 * Begin by creating a database somewhere.
 MySQL is the most heavily tested by the author, but you can try something else if you want.
-Most of the code relies on sqlachemy, so it should generally just work...
+Most of the code relies on sqlalchemy, so it should generally just work...
 * Install the module.
 If you are running from source code, you can `pip install -e .` or you can just set the environment variable